 - Data analytics

-For those that want to drill down into section 4 of ISO 13485:2016, and discover the exact requirements a medical device QMS must meet, the following lists are helpful to you.
-If that’s too much detail, skip right ahead!
+For those of you who wish to drill down into Clause 4 of ISO 13485:2016 and discover the exact requirements that a medical device QMS must meet, the following lists will be a joy to read.
+However, If that’s too much detail, skip right ahead!

-Remember that Scilife helps you meet all of the requirements needed for ISO 13485 through intuitive and compliant Document Control and KPI modules.
-Additionally, 95% of the validation process is taken care of on our end with all the documented evidence being made available to you.
+Keep in mind that Scilife helps you meet all requirements for ISO 13485 through intuitive and compliant Document Control and KPIs.
+That means 95% of the validation process is taken care of by Scilife, with all documented evidence being made available to you.

-- Document a quality management system and maintain its effectiveness.
+- Document a QMS and maintain its effectiveness.

-- Establish, implement and maintain any requirement, procedure, activity, or arrangement required to be documented by the ISO 13485 Standard or applicable regulatory requirements.
+- Establish, implement, and maintain any requirement, procedure, activity, or arrangement that has to be documented.

-- Determine the processes needed for the quality management system and the application of these processes throughout the organization, taking into account the organization’s roles.
+- Determine the processes needed for the QMS and the application of these processes throughout the organization, taking into account the organization’s roles.

-- Apply a risk-based approach to the control of the appropriate processes required for the QMS.
+- Apply a risk-based approach to control the appropriate processes required for the QMS.

 - Determine the sequence and interaction of these processes.

-- Determine the criteria and applicable methods needed to ensure that both the operation and control of these processes are effective.
+- Determine the criteria and methods needed to ensure that these processes’ operation and control are effective.

-- Ensure the availability of resources and information necessary to support the operation and monitoring of these processes.
+- Ensure the availability of resources and information which are needed to support the operation and monitoring of these processes.

-- Implement actions necessary to achieve planned results and maintain the effectiveness of these processes.
+- Implement actions that are necessary to achieve planned results and maintain the effectiveness of these processes.

 - Establish and maintain records to demonstrate conformance.

-- Any changes to be made will be evaluated for their impact on the quality management system.
+- Any changes to be made to a process should be evaluated for their impact on the QMS.

-- Any changes to be made will be evaluated for their impact on the medical devices produced under this quality management system.
+- Any changes to be made to a process should be evaluated for their impact on the medical devices produced under this QMS.

-- Any changes to be made will be controlled by the requirements of the standard and applicable regulations.
+- Any changes made to a process should be controlled by the requirements of the standard and applicable regulations.

 - When the organization chooses to outsource any process that affects product conformity to requirements, it must monitor and ensure control over such processes.
-The organization is required to retain the responsibility of conformity to this International Standard and customer and applicable regulatory requirements for outsourced processes.
-The controls are required to be proportionate to the risk involved and the external party’s ability to meet the requirements under ISO 13485.
-The controls shall include written quality agreements.
+The organization must retain the responsibility of conformity to this standard and customer and applicable regulatory requirements for outsourced operations.
+The management of those operations need to be proportionate to the risk involved and the external party’s ability to meet the requirements, and those controls should be stated in quality agreements.

-- The organization is required to document procedures for the validation of the application of software used in the quality management system.
-Such software applications are required to be validated before initial use and, as appropriate, after changes to such software or its application.
-The specific approach and activities associated with software validation and revalidation are required to be proportional to the risk associated with the use of the software.
+- The organization must document procedures for the validation of the application of software used in the QMS.
+Such software applications must be validated before initial use and, as appropriate, after changes to the software or its application.
+The specific approach and activities associated with software validation and revalidation are required to be proportional to the risks associated with the use of the software.

 - Documented statements of a quality policy and quality objectives